mosaabthemuslim/ResNetModel/README.md

-Of course!
-Here is a comprehensive, well-structured `README.md` file for the ResNetModel notebook.

-You can copy and paste this directly into a `README.md` file in your GitHub repository.

----

 # ResNet Model from Scratch

 A PyTorch implementation of the ResNet (Residual Network) architecture, built from scratch for image classification on the CIFAR-10 dataset.
 This project demonstrates a deep understanding of residual blocks, skip connections, and managing deep neural networks.